scheme-verge-inc/Onboarding/.github/ISSUE_TEMPLATE/--さんwelcome-task🎉---1--how-to-use-board---create-issues.md

   - [ ] github
   - [ ] slack
   - [ ] email (We can use this email to invite meetings on google calendar)
-  - [ ] etc...
-- [ ] Please check email everyday because we'll send invitation to you for meeting on google calnedar
+- [ ] Please check email everyday because we'll send invitation to you for meeting on google calendar
 - [ ] Please share your work shift for this week with the time in UTC.

 Member list: https://docs.google.com/spreadsheets/d/1bDlVq19sW8RrztIGl-YxOcqNtIQEdcn7/edit#gid=269665135